Human Rights

 Good Community Practices (Community Rights)

 Furthermore, Thaioil Group has conducted Environmental Impact Assessments for all the Company’s major projects, developed mitigation measures, and incorporated feedback from the communities as key stakeholders of the Company.
-In 2024, Thaioil Group organized community engagement activities through a variety of channels, including meetings with representatives of various groups, such as the Community Committee, Village Health Volunteers (VHVs), Fishery Group, Neighboring Families Group, and Youth Group.
-The Company also invited the community to visit the construction site and held open houses to communcate the progress and upcoming construction plan while visiting the community around the construction projects.
+In 2025, Thaioil Group organized community engagement activities through a variety of channels, including meetings with representatives of various groups, such as the Community Committee, Village Health Volunteers (VHVs), Fishery Group, Families surrounding refining fence Group, and Youth Group.
+The Company also invited the community to visit the construction site and held open houses to communicate the progress and upcoming construction plan while visiting the community around the construction projects.

 Grievance Mechanisms